 These headphones have a simple button layout that just gives you control over the volume level and the ability to turn the mic off.
 This control scheme is easy-to-use and responsive but lacks too much functionality to make the G430 an all-purpose headphone.

-The G430, like most gaming headphones, do not have the most portable design.
+The Logitech G430, like most gaming headphones, do not have the most portable design.
 They're big and bulky with large ear cups that only lay flat and do not fold into a more compact format.
 They're a hassle to carry on you if you don't have a bag or a backpack and do not come with a case or pouch which is slightly disappointing.

-The G430 are just stable enough for casual use but will not be ideal for running or working out.
+The headphones are just stable enough for casual use but will not be ideal for running or working out.
 They're a bit tight on the head so they don't move much when gaming or walking around.
 However, since they're not made for sports, they're a bit cumbersome and will easily sway and potentially fall off your head if you use them while doing physical activities.
 The cable is also not detachable so it will yank the headphones off your head if it gets hooked on something.

-Decent harmonic distortion performance.
-At 90dB SPL, the amount of distortion in the bass range is within good limits, however it increases measureably as the volume increases.
-In the treble range we noticed an overall decrease in distortion at 100dB SPL which could be either to the noise floor or diaphragm stiffness.
+The Logitech G430 have a decent harmonic distortion performance.
+At 90dB SPL, the amount of distortion in the bass range is within good limits, however, it increases measurably as the volume increases.
+In the treble range, we noticed an overall decrease in distortion at 100dB SPL which could be either to the noise floor or diaphragm stiffness.

 The Logitech gaming software also supports the G430.
 This gives them access to a simple graphic equalizer, volume and microphone level control.
 You can also switch between Dolby 7.1 or DTS surround sound.
 The app is a little more restricted on the G430 than the G930 because they do not have as many features, but overall it's an easy to use and versatile software.